Arsuaga-Vazquez-Lab/h-BiP/README.md

   ```
   myterminal$ python3 hip_reproduce.py ./data/my_own_data_config.yml
   ```
-**Predicting HIP scores for spike amino acid sequences**
+**Predicting h-BiP scores for spike amino acid sequences**
-By default, HIP will compute the score from the alpha_beta model (full dataset).
+By default, h-BiP will compute the score from the alpha_beta model (full dataset).
 + If no fasta file is provided, it will compute de score for SARS-CoV-2.
 After navigating in the terminal to /HIP type:
 ```